FAForever/wiki-pages/Play/Learning/Adjacency-Bonus.md

 title: Adjacency Bonus
 description:
 published: true
-date: 2024-11-23T13:53:02.680Z
+date: 2025-02-05T09:16:19.293Z
 tags: learn to play
 editor: markdown
 dateCreated: 2021-08-31T09:41:57.317Z
 ---

-The Adjacency Bonus is a [game mechanic](/Learning#tutorial-videos) in Supreme Commander which gives discounts and production bonuses to structures positioned next to each other.
+Adjacency Bonus prodives discounts and production bonuses to structures positioned next to each other.
 The nature of the bonus depends on both of the structures and can be very useful.
-Mass or energy can saved or produced, leading to a total of 4 possible bonuses.
+Resources (Mass and Energy) can be consumed less or produced more from the 4 possible bonuses.

 ## General
 ![adjacency_diagram.png](/images/learning/adjacency/adjacency_diagram.png =425x){.align-right}

-To have an adjacency bonus, there must be two structures placed next to each other; one giving the bonus and one receiving it.
+To trigger an adjacency bonus, there must be two structures placed next to each other; one *giving* the bonus and one *receiving* it.

 - Any structure which produces a resource is a bonus giver.
-- Any structure consuming a resource is a bonus receiver, including other bonus givers (upgrading mass extractors)
+- Any structure consuming a resource is a bonus receiver.
+  - Mass production structures are also bonus receivers in a certain case
-- Additionally, Storage are bonus giver to resource-producing buildings.
+- Mass/Energy Storage are bonus giver to their respective resource-producing structure.
-- Doubling the number of adjacent bonus givers next to a structure doubles the adjacency bonus on that structure.
+- Doubling the number of bonus givers next to a bonus receiver doubles adjacency bonus.

+Bonus amount is dependent on the number of bonus givers which can be place next to a bonus receiver.
+- Minimum: 4
+- maximum: 16

-The Bonus amount is dependent on the number of bonus givers which can fit around a bonus receiver. (minimum:4 maximum:16) This means that the larger a bonus receiver the more bonus givers must be next to it to give the same bonus.
+This means that the larger a bonus receiver the more bonus givers must be next to it to give the same bonus.
 Examples:
 - A factory surrounded by 16 T1 power generators receives the same discount as a radar surrounded by 4 T1 power generators.
 - A mass extractor surrounded by 4 storages receives the same percentage production bonus as a T3 mass fabricator surrounded by 12 mass storages.